 The answer is that these stories are out there, and they are being thought about in so many different ways and places: like in theatre companies doing radical speculative work with trans youth; or in the manifestos of citizen-led movements bringing refugees and locals together for dinner and increasingly between the pages of a number of Science Fiction writers who are dealing with versions of this possible future.

 Within the Edgeryders community we’ve begun exploring a particular niche of these works of ‘EconSciFi’, and alongside our other research initiatives we’ve started our own internal topic to look into this area of speculative fiction directly.
 We wanted to find out more about the people who dream it, what they’ve been saying, and, perhaps most importantly, are they on to something?

 With this new topic of EconSciFi in mind, and a handful of examples each, we set out to find more representations of it.
 We threw the conversation open to our community and to the wider internet and encouraged people to reflect with us on this wild topic, and make suggestions for work we should be considering.
 We wanted stories that in some way gave us a representation of a better future, outside the limiting constraints of our ‘real world’ economic system.
-We ended up with a huge https://edgeryders.eu/t/econ-sf-a-selection-of-works-and-authors/8582, containing suggestions from dozens of community members.
+We ended up with a huge Economic Science Fiction: a selection of works and authors, containing suggestions from dozens of community members.
 We asked the collective brain and they replied.